Kazakh–Dzungar Wars: Seventh Kazakh-Dzungar War

 In the summer of 1741, a council took place at the headquarters of the Middle Juz Khan, discussing either to continue the war or to start peace negotiations with the Dzungars.
 The majority spoke for peace, so a Kazakh ambassador was sent to Dzungaria which negotiated terms of an armistice and the release of prisoners, including Abylai Khan.
 The negotiations ended successfully and Abylai was released.
+Ablai's release was not an act of Dzungar benevolence.
+It was the result of a negotiated ransom.
+Historical accounts and oral traditions suggest the ransom was substantial, further draining the resources of the Middle Jüz.
+His release was prioritized because of his recognized status as an indispensable leader.
 This event contributed the start of feudal conflicts in the Dzungar Khanate where clashes took place for the throne of the Dzungarian Khong Tayiji.